 Opening an eCommerce site offers many potential benefits for small business owners including increased customer base, lower overheads, and the ability to make sales 24/7.
 However, business owners still need to provide their customers with a user-friendly shopping experience and a safe and secure checkout process.

 The payment processor you choose for your site will have a definite impact on the shopping experience of your customers.
 Your site needs to provide a seamless checkout and payment experience to increase completed transactions and reinforce continued patronage.
-Give your customers the peace of mind they need shop by using the best eCommerce security and payment systems available.
+Give your customers the peace of mind they want by using the most secure ecommerce payment systems on your online store.

 The Importance of a Payment Processor

-High-quality eCommerce security and payment system processing securely facilitates the transfer of payments, client data, and other sensitive information and protects against fraud and other security issues.
+Secure payment processing facilitates the transfer of online payments, client data, and other sensitive information and protects against fraud and other security issues.

 Shortcomings of Online Payment Processing

 It’s true that online shopping is becoming more popular due to its ease and affordability.
 But that doesn’t mean eCommerce is without flaws or shortcomings.
 There are challenges that smaller companies face when doing business online.
-While eCommerce security and payment systems can protect against fraud and security threats, there are still security breaches and online payment challenges related to online shopping.
+While eCommerce security and payment systems can protect against fraud and security threats, there is still a threat of security breaches for online stores.

 Credit Card Fraud